Why Revisiting Your History in Therapy Makes Your Life Better Today

 These “memories” are revealed in the way you “do” life, even if you are not aware of it.
 In other words, there are lots of things you remember about your very early life even if you don’t think you can remember them.
 These memories account for most of the way you are, the way you act, and the way you interact.

 Learning to “see” these types of memories comes from being mindfully aware of how you “do” life.
-Putting that information in the context of your life history then keeps mysterious triggers from having the same effect on you that they once had.
+Putting that information in the context of your life history then keeps mysterious predictions from having the same effect on you that they once had.

 Sometimes (lots of times) the stories you tell yourself are false